ovidiuf/playground/jee/ejb/stateless-within-ear/README.md

-# Stateless EJB Example via JNDI
+# Stateless EJB Example deployed within an EAR

-A simple stateless that can be invoked into from a wrapper servlet.
-The EJB and the servlet are deployed as separated JBoss modules.
+A simple stateless EJB that can be invoked into from a wrapper servlet.
+Both the EJB and the servlet are deployed together as part of the same EAR.

 The EJB bean reference is looked up by the servlet in JNDI.

-The EJB interface type is made available to the servlet module via module dependency declared in jboss-deployment-structure.xml.

 # To Build